top of page

 Psittacus Erithacus

 I am a 20 year old African Grey Parrot who entered into The Friends of the Aviary's foster program in August of 2024.
 I was one of the first birds to come into the program, with my friends Sierra, Oscar, and Merlin when our owner passed away.
 I may look all grey, but I actually have a bright red tail!
-There are 2 species of African Greys, the Timnehs (who are a little smaller, a little darker, and have pale beaks) and Congos like me, King, and Cocoa.
+There are 2 species of grey parrots, the Timnehs (who are a little smaller, a little darker, and have pale beaks) and Congo African Greys like me, King, and Cocoa.

 Likes